LArSoft/larsoft.github.io/wiki/Create_Tags_for_a_LArSoft_Release_Build.md

         -   [tagging by hand](#tagging-by-hand)
     -   [Copy the build files to SciSoft](#Copy-the-build-files-to-SciSoft)

-Determine which packages to tag.(#Determine-which-packages-to-tag)
+Determine which packages to tag.
 ---------------------------------------------------------------------

 -   Make sure all experiment packages are removed from \$MRB\_SOURCE.